Basis-Theory/docs/source/includes/expressions/_aliasing.md

 token and its secure payload.
 Token IDs can be safely stored within your system or transmitted within API requests without the risk of revealing sensitive information.

-While randomly generated IDs may be sufficient for many use cases, we have seen several scenarios in which it can be valuable for a generated token ID to satisfy a specific format, or to allow a custom token ID to be specified within the request:
+While randomly generated IDs may be sufficient for many use cases, there are several scenarios in which it can be valuable for a generated token ID to satisfy a specific format, or to allow a custom token ID to be specified within the request: